lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 - All eligible Computing Providers can split **500,000 LAG**.
 Rewards will be assigned based on GPU hours as a percentage of the total GPU hours.
   - Your GPU hours: the sum of the duration of your GPUs that’s been used for running Space
   - Total GPU hours: the sum of the duration of all GPUs that’s been used for running Space
-- The Top 1 win the **Golden CP privilege**
+- The Top 1 wins the **Golden CP privilege**

 ## Task 2 Space Builder Task
 **Event Period：** August 7, 2023, 2:00 AM (UTC) — September 4, 2023, 2:00 AM (UTC)

 **How to Participate:**

-- 1\.Follow the the instructions documented in [Lagrange Documentation here](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/build-space
+- 1\.Follow the instructions documented in [Lagrange Documentation here](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/build-space
 ) to fork a space from the provided Base Space and successfully run it.

 - 2\.Update your forked Space following the documentation.